jetpacapp/DeepBeliefSDK/README.md

 `./jpcnn -i data/dog.jpg -n ../networks/jetpac.ntwk -t -m s -d`

 You should see the classification results, with a time of around 3.8 seconds on a stock Pi 2.
-If you then overclock it with `raspi-config`, you can increase that to 3.2s.
+If you then overclock it with `raspi-config`, you can decrease that to 3.2s.

 ## Getting Started on a Beaglebone Black